 A Noise Impact Study to address electrical transformers and any other equipment that may emit a noise.

-An Aggregate Impact Assessment if located in an area with high aggregate potential as identified as Aggregate Reserve Bedrock Resource areas on Schedule J, the proponent must demonstrate that the Commercial-Scale Solar Energy Generating System serves a greater long term public interest during the lifetime of the System than the aggregate resources and does not compromise future extraction of the aggregate resource.
+An Aggregate Impact Assessment if located in an area with high aggregate potential as identified as Aggregate Reserve Bedrock Resource areas on Schedule ‘J’, the proponent must demonstrate that the Commercial-Scale Solar Energy Generating System serves a greater long term public interest during the lifetime of the System than the aggregate resources and does not compromise future extraction of the aggregate resource.

 5.12.3.5